SVijayB/PyHub/README.md

 ## License

-This repository is under The MIT License.
+This repository is under the GNU General Public Version 3 License.
 Read the [LICENSE](https://github.com/SVijayB/PyHub/blob/master/LICENSE) file for more information.

 <!--# Haven't updated readme file since Jan 11, 2021.
 Will have to get to it soon.
 Self reminder to update it when you see this.
 Probably work on a method to automate it.
 If you find the time that is.-->